SkeldJS/Hindenburg/pages/Plugins/api/chat-commands.md

 A great and easy way to allow players to communicate with your plugin is through the use of [Chat Commands](../Information/Chat%20Commands.html).

-Hindenburg provides a simple, quick way to register your own custom chat commands in your plugins.
+Waterway provides a simple, quick way to register your own custom chat commands in your plugins.

-Similar to most things in Hindenburg, there's a special {@link ChatCommand | `@ChatCommand`} decorator you can use, for example:
+Similar to most things in Waterway, there's a special {@link ChatCommand | `@ChatCommand`} decorator you can use, for example:
 ```ts
 @ChatCommand("add <first> <second>", "Add two numbers together")
 onAddCommand(ctx: ChatCommandContext, args: any) {